 - Presentation at PLUS Conference: Underwriters Under Fire, Professional Liability Underwriting Society (Nov.
 2014), Panelist.

 - Presentation at American Conference Institute’s Financial Institutions Insurance: Insolvent Insurers and the Impact on FI Coverage and Reinsurance (Nov.
 2013), Panelist.

 May 24, 2017Ted Carleton and Tammy Yuen published their guest post on The D&O Diary entitled: SEC Enforcement Data: Midyear Review.

 January 17, 2017Ted Carleton and Tammy Yuen, with John Sikora of the Latham & Watkins law firm, published their guest post on The D&O Diary entitled: The Nuts & Bolts of SEC Investigations & Enforcement.

-December 1, 2015Tammy Yuen and Joshua Sato, with Rachel Simon from Swiss Re Corporate Solutions, co-authored an article about Deputy Attorney General Sally Quillian Yates' September 2015 memorandum and how it may increase the exposure of individuals under D&O policies.
+December 1, 2015Tammy Yuen and Rachel Simon from Swiss Re Corporate Solutions, co-authored an article about Deputy Attorney General Sally Quillian Yates' September 2015 memorandum and how it may increase the exposure of individuals under D&O policies.